berangerthomas/StellaScript/README.md

 *Figure 2: Word Error Rate (WER) versus processing time for various Whisper models in French, English, Spanish, and German.*

+Based on the performance data, here are some model selection recommendations for specific languages:

+-   **French**: `large-v3` is recommended for the highest accuracy.
+-   **English**: the `small` model offers a compelling trade-off, performing slightly better than `large-v3` while being nearly four times faster.
+-   **Spanish**: the `medium` model provides a good balance between accuracy and processing speed.
+-   **German**: `large-v3` is the best option for achieving the lowest error rate.

 ### 2. Hallucination mitigation via silence padding

-Segment-based transcription can cause the model to generate repetitive or nonsensical text (hallucinations), especially at the start or end of a chunk.
-This script implements a specific technique to mitigate this:

--   **Technique**: 1.5 seconds of digital silence is prepended and appended to each audio chunk before it is passed to the Whisper model.
--   **Mechanism**: This padding provides a clean, unambiguous acoustic context for the model's encoder.
-It effectively resets the model's attention state, preventing it from carrying over erroneous patterns from a previous chunk's boundary.
--   **Timestamp Integrity**: The timestamps for the final transcription are calculated based on the original, un-padded audio segment's position in the stream, ensuring that this internal processing step does not affect the final temporal accuracy.

-While not described in a formal publication, this technique is a practical method for improving the robustness of segment-based transcription.
+To mitigate the risk of model hallucinations—where repetitive or nonsensical text is generated—the script employs a silence padding technique.
+Before transcription, each audio chunk is wrapped with **1.5 seconds of digital silence** at both the beginning and end.
+Importantly, the final timestamps are adjusted to reflect the original audio, ensuring that this internal processing step *does not affect temporal accuracy*.

 ### 3. Speaker diarization methodologies

 The tool offers two distinct methods for speaker identification, selectable via the `--diarization` argument:

--   **`pyannote` (Default)**: This method (`--diarization pyannote`) uses the pre-trained, end-to-end `pyannote/speaker-diarization-3.1` pipeline [[2]](#2).
+-   **`pyannote` (Default)**: this method (`--diarization pyannote`) uses the pre-trained, end-to-end `pyannote/speaker-diarization-3.1` pipeline [[2]](#2).
 It is a comprehensive model that performs speech segmentation, embedding extraction, and clustering in a single step, offering high accuracy, especially in conversations with overlapping speech.

--   **`cluster`**: This method (`--diarization cluster`) is a multi-step, manual pipeline:
+-   **`cluster`**: This method (`--diarization cluster`) is a multi-step pipeline:
-    1.  **Voice Activity Detection (VAD)**: The audio is first segmented into speech and non-speech regions using the `Silero-VAD` model [[4]](#4).
+    1.  **Voice Activity Detection (VAD)**: the audio is first segmented into speech and non-speech regions using the `Silero-VAD` model [[4]](#4).
-    2.  **Speaker Embedding**: For each speech segment, a fixed-dimensional vector representation (an embedding, or "voiceprint") is extracted using the `speechbrain/spkrec-ecapa-voxceleb` model, which is based on the ECAPA-TDNN architecture [[3]](#3).
+    2.  **Speaker Embedding**: for each speech segment, a fixed-dimensional vector representation (an embedding, or "voiceprint") is extracted using the `speechbrain/spkrec-ecapa-voxceleb` model, which is based on the ECAPA-TDNN architecture [[3]](#3).
-    3.  **Clustering**: All embeddings are grouped using agglomerative clustering based on cosine similarity to identify the unique speakers.
+    3.  **Clustering**: all embeddings are grouped using agglomerative clustering based on cosine similarity to identify the unique speakers.

 ### 4. Intelligent chunking for file processing

 When transcribing a file (using the `--file` argument), simply splitting the audio into fixed-size chunks can cut sentences in half and destroy conversational context.
-This script employs a more intelligent approach:
+So, this script leverages a different approach:

 1. The entire file is first diarized to identify all speaker turns.
-2. These turns are then grouped into optimal chunks of 60-120 seconds.
+2. In `transcription` mode, these turns are then grouped into optimal chunks of 60-120 seconds.
-3. Crucially, the cuts between chunks are made at natural pauses (silences) between speaker segments.
+3. In `subtitle` mode, the cuts between chunks are made at natural pauses (silences) between speaker segments.

 This method ensures that each chunk sent for transcription contains coherent conversational context, improving the accuracy and readability of the output.